YuzheWangPKU/DiffPepBuilder/README.md

 torchrun --nproc-per-node=8 experiments/run_docking.py data.val_csv_path=data/docking_data/metadata_test.csv
 ```

 The config file `config/docking.yaml` contains the hyperparameters for the docking process.
 You can modify these hyperparameters to customize the docking process.
-Please refer to the section of *de novo* design for more details.

 After running the inference script, the generated protein-peptide complexes will be saved in the `runs/docking/`.
 To run the side chain assembly using [Rosetta](https://rosettacommons.org/software/), please run the following script subsequently: